Double Higgs boson production and Higgs self-coupling extraction at CLIC: Analysis strategy

 The CLIC electron beam can be polarised with a polarisation of up to $\pm$80\,\%.
-The negative polarisation of $-80\,\%$ leads to an increase of the cross section for $\epem\to \HHvv$ by a factor of 1.8.
-The positive polarisation has the inverse effect of reducing the cross section to 20\,\%.
+The negative polarisation of $-80\,\%$ leads to an increase of the cross section for $\epem\to \HHveve$ by a factor of 1.8.
+The positive polarisation has the inverse effect of reducing the cross section to 20\,\%~\cite{Abramowicz:2210491}.
 For the process $\epem \to \ZHH$, the cross-section scaling factors are 1.12 (0.88) for the electron beam polarisation of $-80\,\%$ (+80\,\%).
 Running a fraction of the integrated luminosity with positive polarisation is, however, desirable for other measurements including two-fermion production~\cite{BSRYR}.
 Therefore, a scheme of collecting 80\,\% (20\,\%) of the data with $-80\,\%$ (+80\,\%) electron beam polarisation is envisaged, which is denoted by ``4:1 polarisation scheme'' in the following.
-This results in a scaling factor of $f_p=1.48$ for the $\epem\to \HHvv$ signal cross section and $f_p= 1.072$ for \Zhh.

-The total cross sections of WBF and Higgsstrahlung double Higgs boson production are sensitive to the value of the trilinear Higgs self-coupling.
-Figure \ref{fig:xsec_vs_coupling}\,(a) shows the parabolic dependence of the WBF double Higgs boson production cross section on \gHHH.
-The cross section at around $2.3\times \gHHHSM$ is identical to the SM cross section.
-Therefore, only measuring the cross section of this process will not be sufficient to determine \gHHH unambiguously.
-This can be resolved by measuring the double Higgsstrahlung cross section which has an unambiguous dependence on \gHHH as illustrated in Fig.~\ref{fig:xsec_vs_coupling}\,(b).
-Another way to resolve the ambiguity is by using differential distributions such as the di-Higgs invariant mass~\cite{Contino:2013gna}.
-It can also be exploited to distinguish whether a possible deviation from the SM originates from a modification of the \HHH or of the \HHWW vertex~\cite{Contino:2013gna}.
-Differential distributions are therefore used in the following analysis (Sec.~\ref{sec:ResultsFromDifferential}).
+A polarisation scaling factor $f_p$ is defined as the ratio of the total number of events for the assumed polarisation running scheme with respect to the total number of events without beam polarisation for the same total luminosity.
+We apply these scaling factors to obtain the total number of signal and background events for the entire energy stage.
+The treatment of the polarisation is detailed in Sec.~\ref{sec:HHvv-xsec-results}.
+A proper optimisation of the selection criteria taking into account the polarisation dependent kinematics would result in a better signal selection and hence a higher significance.
+The chosen approach is conservative compared to a proper combination of data sets.